Undev/MediaWiki-MashaJS/README.md

 ## Configuration

+Since 0.3 release MashaJS disabled by default.
+It should be enabled as per user preference in "Editing/Advanced Editing" section.

 Since 0.2 release MashaJS disabled by default on editing.

 You can override this behavior by setting global variable <tt>$wgMashaJSEnableOnEdit</tt> to <tt>true</tt>.